optimista/vim-org/README.md

 ## Usage

-1. Create files without extensions in a directory containing "org" in its path
+1. Create files without extensions in a directory that has "/org/" in its path
 2. Add wiki-style links using the `[[path/to/file]]` syntax
 3. Navigate to links by positioning your cursor on a link and pressing `Enter`
 4. Return to the previous file by pressing `Backspace`